-I have been in church my entire life, minus two rebellious years in college when my body was sometimes in church but my heart was a million miles away.
-The institution of church is a vital part of my life.
-My personality has been largely formed within this construct.
-My story didn’t just happen in church–it is church.
+I went to church my entire life (minus two years in college when my body sat in a pew but my heart was a million miles away).
+As a result, my personality formed within the construct of righteousness and evangelical steeples.
+My story didn’t just happen in the church–it is the church.

-I am a part-time Middle School Pastor at my church in Nashville, TN where I have served the youth for the past eight years.
-I walked with the group through two youth pastor transitions; during the last transition I served as Interim Youth Pastor for a little over a year.
+My career has been in ministry.
+Most recently as a College & Young Adult Pastor in Nashville, TN.
+Prior to this role, I was the Middle School Pastor at the same church where I served their youth for 9 years.
+I walked with them through two youth pastor transitions; during the second transition, I served as Interim Youth Pastor for a year and 4 months.

-Teaching, training, and mentoring students is my passion.
+Teaching, training, and mentoring students are my passion.
 I especially love the transitional life stages.
-College is a favorite, which is a major contributor to my gratitude for my role as a Coach at CYMT (Center for Youth Ministry Training).
-I love encouraging our young youth pastors with a lot of I’ve been there’s and me too’s.
-Also, it feels purposeful to share what I have learned about youth ministry with these bright grad students.
-They are true light in my life.
-It is so much fun.
+College is my favorite.
+I side hustle as a Coach for CYMT (Center for Youth Ministry Training).
+I get to encourage young Youth Pastors with a lot of I’ve been there’s and me too’s.

 I’m a second-year graduate counseling student at Trevecca Nazarene University, studying Clinical Mental Health Counseling.
 I’m enjoying every minute of the process.
 I feel incredibly blessed to do it.

 I earned my B.A.
 (2019) in Psychology from Trevecca.
 I was ordained in 1995.
 I have a Bible diploma (1992) from Florida Bible College, a M.A.R.
 (2002), and a D.Div.
 (2006) from Tabernacle Bible College & Seminary.

 I love to read, write, think, learn, knit, crochet, make macrame plant hangers, and care for my plants.
 Once we’re good friends–and I’m less afraid of your judgment–maybe I’ll tell you how many plants I have.
 I’m thinking about adding a cute little longhaired dachshund named Gracie to the mix.